This is the story of my journey from being afraid

-If you are looking for study materials, the CCM Study Guide along with the Online Study Course is sure to help you feel confident and ready to take the exam.
+If you are looking for study materials, the CCM Study Guide along with one of our Online CCM Prep Courses is sure to help you feel confident and ready to take the exam.

 Over the last few weeks, we’ve been talking about how amazing becoming a certified case manager is.
 We’ve gone over how your career will grow, your earnings will increase, and how more employment opportunities await certified case managers.
 We’ve even talked about the great conferences to attend!